planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-Click Validate to ensure that the SLD is valid.
+Click Validate to confirm that the SLD is valid.
+(As-is, it really should be!)

 Click Submit to save the new style.